VivekaAryan/Content-based-Movie-Recommendation-System/README.md

 ## Data
 The data was taken from https://grouplens.org/datasets/movielens/.

+## TMDB API
+The details of each movie is web scrapped from [TMDB wesite](https://www.themoviedb.org/) by interacting with the API.

 ## Weighted Rating Formula
 The IMDB weighted rating formula is used as 'Score' to regularize the the rating metric.